JovaniLabs/census/README.md

 Keep in mind you can also use

 DROP VIEW name;
-where name is the name of your view, to remove a view before creating it anew.
+where name is the name of your view, to remove a view before creating it anew."